Gerald Grandey

-Currently, Grandey serves as Chairman of the boards of the Colorado School of Mines Foundation and of Rare Elements Resources, a mineral resource company focused on rare earth extraction and recovery.
-Formerly, Mr. Grandey was a member of the boards of Nutrien Ltd, the world's largest provider of crop nutrients, inputs and services, Potash Corporation of Saskatchewan, Canadian Oil Sands, Inmet Mining Corporation, Centerra Gold Inc., Sandspring Resources and Bruce Power.
+Currently, Grandey serves as Chairman of the board of Rare Elements Resources, a mineral resource company focused on rare earth extraction and separation, and is a director of ECOVAP, Inc., a company with novel wastewater disposal and water recovery technologies.
+Formerly, Grandey was Chairman of the Board of Governor's for the Colorado School of Mines Foundation and was a member of the boards of Nutrien Ltd, the world's largest provider of crop nutrients, inputs and services, Potash Corporation of Saskatchewan, Canadian Oil Sands, Inmet Mining Corporation, Centerra Gold Inc., Sandspring Resources and Bruce Power.
 Grandey has a degree in geophysical engineering from the Colorado School of Mines and a juris doctor degree from Northwestern University.
-He is on the Dean's Advisory Council, Edwards School of Business and is Chairman Emeritus of the London based, World Nuclear Association.
+He is Chairman Emeritus of the London based, World Nuclear Association.

 Grandey was a 1964 graduate of Downey (California) Senior High School.
 He was a National Merit Scholar and a multi-year letterman in both swimming and water polo.
 In the late 1960s, Mr. Grandey spent two years in the United States military.
 He is married with two grown children and four grandchildren.